Deep Echo State Network (DeepESN): A Brief Survey: Conclusions

 In this survey we have provided a brief overview of the extension of the RC approach towards the deep learning framework, describing the salient features of the DeepESN model.
 Noticeably, DeepESNs enable the analysis of the intrinsic properties of state dynamics in deep RNN architectures, i.e. the study of the bias due to layering in the design of RNNs.
 At the same time, DeepESNs allow to transfer the striking advantages of the ESN methodology to the case of deep recurrent architectures, leading to an efficient approach for designing deep neural networks for temporal data.

 The analysis of the distinctive characteristics and dynamical properties of the DeepESN model has been carried out first empirically, in terms of entropy of state dynamics and system memory.
 Then, it has been conducted through more abstract theoretical investigations that allowed the derivation of the fundamental conditions for the ESP of deep networks, as well as the characterization of the developed dynamical regimes in terms of local Lyapunov exponents.
 Besides, studies on the frequency analysis of DeepESN dynamics allowed us to develop an algorithm for the automatic setup of (the number of layers of) a DeepESN.
 Current developments already include model variants and applications to both synthetic and real-world tasks.
-Finally, a pioneering extension of the deep RC approach to learning in structured domains has been introduced.
+Finally, a pioneering extension of the deep RC approach to learning in structured domains has been introduced with DeepTESN (for trees) and FDGNN (for graphs).

-Overall, the final aim of this paper is to sumarize the successive advances in the development, analysis and applications of the DeepESN model, providing a document that is intended to contain a constantly updated view over this research topic.
+Overall, the final aim of this paper is to summarize the successive advances in the development, analysis and applications of the DeepESN model, providing a document that is intended to contain a constantly updated view over this research topic.